Skip to the content.

 ImageShare uses two Docker Compose configurations, found in the root directory of this repository:

-Setting up ImageShare on a production server involves using the docker-compose config first, then switching to docker-compose-prod after Certbot is successfully set up.
+Setting up ImageShare on a production server involves using the docker-compose config first, then switching to docker-compose-prod after Certbot has successfully obtained a certificate.

-Run ImageShare on a local PC or server
+Run ImageShare on a local server or PC

 First, clone the ImageShare repository, if you haven’t already: